St4lV/docker-react-azuracast-web-interface/README.md

     }
 }
 ```
 Make sure to adapt to your case and symlink your file from */etc/nginx/sites-available* to */etc/nginx/sites-enabled*.
-Check if you can access both via http://
+Check if you can access both via http:// before running **Certbot**.

 ---
 ### This is the 2nd version and a major upgrade of a previous project.